-Experience: Mr. Madden recently retired after a 30-year career at Johnson & Johnson (1986 to January 2017), where he most recently served as Vice President Research and Development DePuy-Synthes and Vice President Medical Device R&D Transformation from February 2016 to January 2017, as Vice President New Product Development, Medical Devices from July 2015 to February 2016, and as Vice President R&D Global Surgery Group from January 2012 to July 2015.
-Earlier in his career, Mr. Madden was a medical device engineer and innovator, and a leader of crossfunctional teams charged with incubating, developing, and launching new products.
+Experience: Mr. Madden recently retired after a 30-year career at Johnson & Johnson (1986 to January 2017), where he most recently served as vice president research and development of DePuy-Synthes and vice president medical device R&D transformation from February 2016 to January 2017, as vice president new product development, medical devices from July 2015 to February 2016, and as vice president R&D global surgery group from January 2012 to July 2015.
+Earlier in his career, Mr. Madden was a medical device engineer and innovator, and a leader of cross-functional teams charged with incubating, developing, and launching new products.

-Education: M.B.A. with Honors, Columbia University; Masters degree with honors in Mechanical Engineering, Carnegie-Mellon University; Bachelor's degree in Mechanical Engineering, summa cum laude, University of Dayton.
+Education: M.B.A. with Honors, Columbia University; M.S. with Honors in Mechanical Engineering, Carnegie-Mellon University; B.S. in Mechanical Engineering, summa cum laude, University of Dayton.

-Other Public Company Directorships: Director of Microbot Medical Inc. since 2017; former director of TSO3, Inc. (acquired by Stryker Corporation) (2018-2019).
+Other Public Company Directorships: Director of Microbot Medical Inc. since 2017.
+Formerly a director of TSO3, Inc. (acquired by Stryker Corporation) (2018- 2019).

 We believe that Mr. Madden is qualified to serve on our Board due to his extensive experience with and his status as a world leader in medical device innovation and new product development.
 During his thirty year tenure with Johnson & Johnson's medical device organization, Mr. Madden was an innovator and research leader for nearly every medical device business including cardiology, electrophysiology, peripheral vascular surgery, general and colorectal surgery, aesthetics, orthopaedics, sports medicine, spine, and trauma.
-As an Executive and a Vice-President of Johnson & Johnson, Mr. Madden served on the management boards of Johnson & Johnson's Global Surgery Group, Ethicon, Ethicon Endo-Surgery, DePuy-Synthes, and Cordis, with responsibility for research and development - inclusive of organic and licensed/acquired technology.
-He was also Chairman of Johnson & Johnson's Medical Device Research Council, with responsibility for talent strategy and technology acceleration.
+As an executive and a vice president of Johnson & Johnson, Mr. Madden served on the management boards of Johnson & Johnson's Global Surgery Group, Ethicon, Ethicon Endo-Surgery, DePuy-Synthes, and Cordis, with responsibility for research and development - inclusive of organic and licensed/acquired technology.
+He was also chairman of Johnson & Johnson's Medical Device Research Council, with responsibility for talent strategy and technology acceleration.